Ashdof/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script prints all groups the current user is part of

 4. 3-new_owner Script
 This script, when executed changes the owner of the file hello to the user betty.

+5. 4-empty Script
+This script creates an empty file called hello.